crizzy9/.dotfiles/README.md

 ###### configuration

 LSP and mason config
-> TODO: not working with libraries in python such as boto3.. no suggestion.. need to debug
+> TODO: not working with libraries in python such as boto3.. no suggestion..
+Working now using pyright lsp
+> TODO: Java language server also not working - https://github.com/georgewfraser/java-language-server/issues/273

 ```
 To add more plugins in init.lua packer config